The Board of Wesfarmers Limited and the role and responsibilities of Board and management

 - oversee good governance practice; and

-- setting the Group’s risk appetite and monitoring and reviewing the Group’s financial and non-financial risk management systems.
+- set the Group’s risk appetite and monitoring and reviewing the Group’s financial and non-financial risk management systems.

 The Board aims to protect and enhance the interests of its shareholders, while taking into account the interests of other stakeholders, including employees, customers, suppliers and the wider community.